Zimbabwe's president tells supporters they will go to heaven if they vote for his party this month

-HARARE, Zimbabwe -- Zimbabwean President Emmerson Mnangagwa urged thousands of his supporters at a rally on Wednesday to deliver a “thunderous victory” in this month's national election and proclaimed that “no one will stop us from ruling this country.”
+HARARE, Zimbabwe -- Zimbabwe's president urged thousands of his supporters at a rally on Wednesday to deliver a “thunderous victory” in this month's national election and proclaimed that “no one will stop us from ruling this country.”

-He said that people who vote for his ruling ZANU-PF party — which has been in power for 43 years —would go to heaven.
+President Emmerson Mnangagwa said that people who vote for his ruling ZANU-PF party — which has been in power for 43 years — would go to heaven.

 Mnangwagwa, the 80-year-old leader who assumed power in the southern African nation in a coup in 2017, also warned his supporters against engaging in violence in the buildup to the Aug.
 23 vote.
 That plea came days after an opposition party supporter was killed, allegedly at the hands of ruling party activists, in the first deadly violence of the election buildup.